erickfy/puppeteer-nextjs/README.md

 <summary>
 Stack
 </summary>
-Some tech tacks that have been used for this project
+Some tech stacks that have been used for this project
 <br/>
 <br/>